tarotech96/tarotech96/README.md

 <br />

 My name is Cong Nguyen.I'm working at Tokyo Japan as a full stack web developer.
-I have had over 3 years of experience working on software such as web application.Strong Knowledge with MySQL, NoSQL, JavaScript,NodeJs, ReactJs and have knowledge about webpack, AWS services, Docker...vv for development webapp
+I have had over 3 years of experience working on software such as web application.Strong Knowledge with MySQL, NoSQL, JavaScript, TypeScript, NodeJs, ReactJs and have knowledge about webpack, AWS services, Docker...vv for development webapp

 I love making products, t have experience building products from zero, So I'm very confident in building products that help users have the best experience.